Research

 “A Defense of Perdurantism”

-Here I argue that the types of formulations of perdurantism that have been advanced, for example, by David Lewis and Ted Snider are unsound, and that there is an alternative formulation of perdurantism against which modal objections fail.
+Here I argue that the formulations of perdurantism that have been advanced, for example, by David Lewis and Ted Snider are unsound, and that there is an alternative formulation of perdurantism against which modal objections fail.

 Future Research Projects